 If you use your fireplace or wood stove frequently, clean your chimney once per year.
 It’s best to schedule this during the summer months.
 Most people wait until fall, which means chimney sweeps have a waiting list far into the winter months.
 If you schedule a cleaning in June, they can probably come right away.

 Also, make sure you have plenty of heating fuel on hand before severe winter weather is forecast.

 9. Winterize Your Home

 Is your home ready for a winter storm?
 If you’re like most people, probably not.
-Start to winterize your home during the fall, long before the snow starts falling.
+Start to winterize your home during the fall, long before the snow or sleet starts falling.
 However, if a big storm is on the way, focus on doing the following to stay warm and safe.

 - Trim any tree branches that hang over your roof or car and those close enough to break a window during high winds or heavy snow.